darklight9811/fakemarket/README.md

 ## Documentation

 You can check out general documentation and design documentation inside [github discussions](https://github.com/darklight9811/fakemarket/discussions), feel free to comment, suggest and ask.
 We are always looking for improvement and the best way is to talk!

+## Storybook

+This application comes with a simple storybook to help you use most of our components.
+Sadly is not online, so you will have to download the repo and run it locally to use it.